j-morano/contemporary-z/README.md

 * `abs_paths`: `true|false`.
 Record directories using full paths or relative paths.
 With the latter option, shown directories will vary from one directory to another.
 * `compact_paths`: `true|false`.
 Replace `/home/<username>` by `~` and `/run/media/<username>` by `>`.
 * `max_results`: any number.
 Maximum results to show in the directory list.
+* `database_path`: any string.
+Directory where the directories database is/will be located.

 #### Default config